 - Research what your competitors are doing right and wrong, so you can differentiate yourself from them.

 - Partner with nearshore service providers, for example in CEE countries, that may be looking for cheaper providers with available workforce.
 Many service providers in developing countries have not yet recognised this opportunity.

 3. Which European countries offer most opportunities for software development services?

-Northern and Western European countries are traditionally the biggest outsourcing markets.
-While the largest countries offer opportunities based on their size, some of the smaller countries are key players in the software industry.
-In addition, Central and Eastern Europe is becoming a promising market for partnerships with nearshore providers.
+Northern and Western European countries are the biggest outsourcing markets.
+While the largest countries offer opportunities based on size, some smaller countries (particularly the Benelux and the Nordic countries) are key players in the software industry.
+In addition, CEE is a promising market for partnerships with nearshore providers.

 Northern and Western Europe – large countries

 Germany is the largest economy in Europe, home to 19% of the EU’s population.
 Its economy is widely considered the stabilising force in the EU.
 The European Commission projects the German Gross Domestic Product (GDP) to be back at pre-COVID-19 levels in 2021.
 Germany’s main industries include the automotive, electrical and chemical sectors.
 They increasingly rely on software to optimise production, improve products and stay competitive.

 The country is also home to some of Europe’s largest software companies, like SAP and Software AG.
 There are around 900,000 professional software developers in Germany.
 In 2019, the German software industry was projected to grow from €18 billion in 2018 to €20 billion in 2021, at an average annual rate of 2.9%.
 The potential effects of the pandemic were not yet included in this, but they are generally expected to boost the need for ITO.